Screenprinting Labels for your unique projects

 Easy to customise

 Because you're printing these yourself, every variable is open to change — colour, fabric, ink type, label layout.
 You can print the full stencil sheet or mask off areas to print one label at a time.
-See real-life results on Instagram under #nucanecalabels.
+The same design reads very differently in white on dark denim versus a colour-matched ink on a printed fabric — which is most of the point.
+For a closer look at how that plays out across a full project, the article on How to Create a DIY Kidswear Collection: Lessons from La Dolce Vita shows labels made to match across different garments and fabric types.
+Real-life results are also visible on Instagram under #nucanecalabels.

 The label stencil file — including both fold-in and sew-on layouts — is available to download in the shop.